 Ripple Labs: Ripple Labs is a blockchain-based startup backed by Google.
 It is highly focused on digital payments and works with the largest banks worldwide to process cross-border payments.
 The acquisition would highly benefit Google by increasing its speed, security, transparency, and an alternative payment method.

-Zetawire: To obtain NFC technology access, Google added mobile payments focused Zetawire, a Canadian stealth startup.
-This brought the new opportunity of Google Wallet.
+Zetawire: In order to obtain NFC technology access, Google added mobile payments focused Zetawire.
+The Canadian stealth startup acquisition brought the new opportunity of Google Wallet.

-Jambool: Next in 2010, Google accomplished another victory with the acquisition of Jambool – a social Gold virtual currency platform that can benefit by boosting the monetization of apps and social commerce.
+Jambool: Next in 2010, Google accomplished another victory with the acquisition of Jambool.
+The social Gold virtual currency platform that can benefit by boosting the monetization of apps and social commerce.

 TxVia: In 2012, Google acquired TxVia to support its effort to enter into the mobile payment technology.
 The acquisition helped in establishing a solid foundation for Google Wallet.